-With 2016 finally behind us, many of the New Year’s resolutions have been to roll up our sleeves and get to work protesting the perceived injustices of more intense neoliberalism, creeping fascism, growing wealth and income inequalities, and further environmental degradation.
-Resistance to these large-scale ideological movements is in many, many forms; for example taking to the streets post-Trump’s election, the massive demonstrations in Seoul, industrial action from junior doctors and other public sector workers, organised campaigns such as Black Lives Matter, and a multitude of anti-gentrification campaigns; and these are just the few that have held my attention over the last 12 months or so – there are many, many more.
+Given the state of the social, political and environmental turbulence in the world at the moment, many of us are keen to roll up our sleeves and get to work protesting the perceived injustices of more intense neoliberalism, creeping fascism, growing wealth and income inequalities, and further environmental degradation.
+Resistance to these large-scale ideological movements is in many, many forms; for example taking to the streets post-Trump’s election, the massive demonstrations in Seoul, industrial action from a host of public sector workers, organised campaigns such as Black Lives Matter, and a multitude of anti-gentrification campaigns; and these are just the few that have held my attention over the last few years – there are many, many more.

 Resistance can be far more localised and personal, indeed many of the larger scale movements are held together by the constant enactments of ‘smaller’ acts of subversion within everyday life.
 This is because ideological injustices are themselves vying for the ‘everyday’.
 The slow erosion of community cohesion in favour of private living, the increasing codification and marketization of local public services; social relationships being boiled down to how many online friends you have and how many likes you can get; there are many ways in which the pressures of contemporary political economic life are attempting to affect the everyday functioning of society.

 Therefore, the coming years will be the battle for the ‘everyday’.
 If large-scale injustices are to be countered, then we need to understand how, where and why they happen, in, through and because of everyday life.